robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I mindlessly flicked through videos on my phone.
 Typed in the word 'confidence' in the search bar, got influencers promising rock-solid confidence "...if you try this simple trick!"

-Getting up a half hour earlier to try their suggestions didn't seem like that much of a big deal—a bit of eyeliner, a touch of lipstick.
+Getting up a half hour earlier to try their suggestions didn't seem like that much of a big deal — a bit of eyeliner, a touch of lipstick.
 The second influencer said she usually gave herself at least an hour.

 A hot shower and slipping on leggings and smock, and even doing my hair up took but a moment.

-Applying eyeliner— did not.
+Applying eyeliner —  did not.

 First thing I had to deal with was: I had to actually look at my face.